damianhakert/damianhakert.github.io/source/posts/2016-10-18-gitlab-workflow-an-overview.html.md

 ### Using the Issue Board
 {: .no_toc .special-h3}

-Once the backend team finished their work, they removed the label "working on" and moved the issue from the list "backend" to "frontend."
+Once the backend team finished their work, they removed the label "working on" and moved the issue from the list "backend" to "frontend" in the Issue Board.
 So, the frontend team knew that issue was ready for them.

 ### Deploying to Staging
 {: .no_toc .special-h3}

 When a frontend developer started working on that issue, he or she added back the label "working on" and reassigned the issue to him/herself.
 When ready, the implementation was deployed to a **staging** environment.
-The label "working on" was removed and the issue card was moved to the "staging" list on the Issue Board.
+The label "working on" was removed and the issue card was moved to the "staging" list in the Issue Board.

 ### Teamwork
 {: .no_toc .special-h3}

 Finally, when the implementation succeeded, your team moved it to the list "ready."

-Now it's time for your technical writing team to create the documentation for the new feature, and once someone got started, he/she added the label "docs."
+Then, the time came for your technical writing team to create the documentation for the new feature, and once someone got started, he/she added the label "docs."
 At the same time, your marketing team started to work on the campaign to launch and promote that feature, so someone added the label "marketing."
 When the tech writer finished the documentation, he/she removed the label "docs."
 Once the marketing team finished their work, they moved the issue from the list "marketing" to "production."

 ### Deploying to Production
 {: .no_toc .special-h3}

 At last, you, being the person responsible for new releases, merged the MR and deployed the new feature into the **production** environment and the issue was **closed**.

+### Feedback
+{: .no_toc .special-h3}

+With [Cycle Analytics], you studied the time taken to go from idea to production with your team, and opened another issue to discuss the improvement of the process.

+### Summarizing
+{: .no_toc .special-h3}

+With this use-case, we exemplified a scenario covering:

+- Ideation: you've had an idea and created an issue as a guide for discussing and implementing it.
+- Plan: you added labels, prioritized and organized the team's workflow.
+- Code, Commit, Review, and Test: the proposal was discussed, implemented, reviewed and tested.
+- Teamwork: every department played a role, and everything was achieve from one single platform.
+- Deploy to Staging: your team deployed to staging to make sure that the proposal worked, and to make possible to create marketing assets and documentation, both based on the real thing.
+- Deploy to Production: once you were all set, you deployed your new feature to production.
+- Feedback: at the end, you looked back at our workflow and analyzed the efficiency of our team by tracking the time taken by each stage of the development process.

 ## Conclusions